MocioF/campi-moduli-italiani/readme.txt

 * A field to select a state (returning Istat's country code as value)

 == Data used ==
-At the time of installation, the plugin downloads the data it uses from the Istat and from the Revenue Agency websites.
+At the time of activation, the plugin downloads the data it uses from the Istat and from the Italian Revenue Agency websites.
 This data can be updated from the administration console.
 Downloading and entering data into the database takes several minutes: be patient during the activation phase.
 The selection of the municipalities was created starting from the code of https://wordpress.org/plugins/regione-provincia-comune/